Explains how we manage and expect people to use our social media channels.

 We monitor our accounts from 9am to 5pm, Monday to Friday (not including public holidays).

-We’ll always try our best to answer your questions, but with so many messages may not be able to respond to all enquiries.
+We’ll always try to answer your questions, but with so many messages may not be able to respond to all enquiries.

 Please tell us if you think we’ve made a mistake or you see anything you think is inappropriate or are concerned about.

-We reserve the right to delete our accounts at any time.
+We reserve the right to delete our accounts and to update or change these conditions at any time.